 - During such an employee’s leave, their health coverage must be maintained (if you would otherwise ordinarily have provided it as part of their employment), and they must be restored to their old (or an equivalent) position upon the conclusion of the FMLA leave, unless the employee would have been discharged without taking FMLA leave.

-- No employee need be given greater rights or privileges as a result of taking FMLA leave, however, than the employee would have had without taking FMLA leave.
+- No employee need be given greater rights or privileges as a result of taking FMLA leave, however, than he or she would have had without taking FMLA leave.